-The NCRP adheres to the Memorandum of Mutual Understandings (MoMU), signed by over 140 agencies, special districts, Tribes, non-governmental organizations, watershed groups and other stakeholders signifying their support for and participation in the NCRP planning process.
-A list of MoMU signatories can be found in Appendix E and a copy of the MoMU can be found in Appendix F.
+The NCRP adheres to the Memorandum of Mutual Understandings (MoMU), signed by over 140 agencies, special districts, Tribes, non-governmental organizations, watershed groups and other stakeholders signifying their support for NCRP principles, goals, planning and implementation processes.
+A list of MoMU signatories can be found in Appendix E.